Drawbacks to Using Uber in St. Louis?

-Qualifications to Drive for Uber
+Qualifications to Drive for Uber in St. Louis

 Uber has very minimal requirements before they allow drivers to hit the roads.
 In order to drive for Uber, you only need to be 21 years old, have been licensed for 1-3 years, and have access to a 4-door vehicle.
 Uber also requires proof of residency, proof of vehicle insurance, and a driver profile photo.
 Potential drivers must pass a background check where their driving and criminal records are examined.

 Drivers must have proof of personal insurance, and Uber provides $1 million in liability insurance.
 But, there is often a gap in coverage.
 Uber’s liability insurance has many restrictions in their coverage.
 For example, the policy covers the driver while they are transporting passengers, but the driver loses that coverage once the rider exits the vehicle.
 The driver is protected while en route to a rider or while waiting for a ride request, but to a much smaller degree.
 The smaller coverage is also contingent – meaning the driver must submit any claims to their personal insurance before Lyft will agree to cover the incident.
 The driver’s private insurance may deny them coverage once they begin driving commercially; this may also leave a gap.
 These gaps in coverage may leave the driver, or even the passenger, without many options in the event of an Uber accident.
 To fill the gaps, drivers may be required by some states to purchase a commercial insurance policy, but this is not required in Missouri.
-This lack of coverage has lead to a niche market of insurance companies that only provide insurance to rideshare drivers at a low cost to them.
+This lack of coverage has led to a niche market of insurance companies that only provide insurance to rideshare drivers at a low cost to them.

 The questions surrounding insurance claims are concerning for passengers of ridesharing vehicles.
 If an accident were to occur, your injuries may not be covered.
 You should be sure that you are covered for any potential injuries that you face while using rideshare.
 While it may be awkward, ask your Uber driver about their insurance coverage prior to getting in the car.